scafi/scafi.github.io/pages/docs.md

 * **`scafi-commons`**: provides basic entities (e.g., spatial and temporal abstractions)
 * **`scafi-core`**: represents the core of the project and provides an implementation of the ScaFi aggregate programming DSL, together with its standard library
-* **`scafi-simulator`**: provides a basic support for simulating aggregate systems
+* **`scafi-simulator: provides basic support for simulating aggregate systems
-* **`scafi-simulator-gui`**: provides a GUI for visualising simulations of aggregate systems
+* **`scafi-simulator-GUI`**: provides a GUI for visualising simulations of aggregate systems
 * **`spala`**: provides an actor-based aggregate computing middleware
 * **`scafi-distributed`**: ScaFi integration-layer for `spala`

 The modules to be imported (e.g., via sbt or Gradle) depend on the use case:

 * _Development of a real-world aggregate application_.
   Bring `scafi-core` in for a fine-grained integration.
-For more straightforward distributed system setup, take a look at `scafi-distributed`.
+For a more straightforward distributed system setup, take a look at `scafi-distributed`.
 * _Play, exercise, and experiment with aggregate programming_.
   Bring `scafi-core` in for writing aggregate programs as well as `scafi-simulator-gui` to quickly render an executing system.
 * _Set up sophisticated simulations_